Top 10 Kids Yoga Animal Poses

 There’s a question that every new kids yoga teacher asks when doing kids yoga: How do I teach kids yoga animal poses?

 Yoga animal poses are part of the basic tools for teaching kids.
 You’ll find them in many kids yoga books like:

-I have to admit I haven’t included a yoga animal story in my teacher training curriculum.
+I have to admit my original weekend kids yoga teacher training didn’t include a yoga animal story.
 Yoga animals are part of other themes like in the Story of the Lion Cub who Was Raised by Goats – we do lions and even a goat pose!
-But in my desire to do a kids yoga training that was more than just pretending to be poses, I figured this was already available.
+But in my desire to do a kids yoga training with new information than what was already out there, animal yoga did not make the first module of training.